What is Ortolani Test?

-- must be carried out on a relaxed child, preferably after feeding.
+- Ortolani Test must be carried out on a relaxed child, preferably after feeding.

-- Flex the knees and encircle them with the hands so that the thumbs lie along the medial sides of the thighs and the fingers over the trochanters.
+- Flex the knees and encircle them with the hands so that the thumbs lie along the medial sides of the thighs and the fingers over the trochanters laterally.

 - If a hip is dislocated, as full abduction is approached the femoral head will be felt slipping into the acetabulum.
-An audible click may accompany the displacement.
+An audible click may accompany the reduction.

 - Note that restriction of abduction may be pathological, and represent an irreducible dislocation.

-- A positive Ortolani test is indicative of neonatal instability of the hip (NIH), and is usually an indication for splintage.
+- A positive Ortolani sign is indicative of neonatal instability of the hip (NIH), and is usually an indication for splintage.

 - Sensitivity: 66 %